grantcarthew/node-scalable-blob-store/README.md

 __Returns__: `object` containing the child path to the file within the blob store root and a [stream.Writable][writestream-url].

-Returned Object using CUID as the idType:
+Returned Object using CUID as the idFunction:

 ```js
 {